skillrepos/ccode/labs.md

 If you don't see the mode as **bypass permissions on** mode, use `Shift+Tab` to change the mode until you see that.

-We also have an alias for this that you can use in the future `claude-yolo` if you are in a terminal other than the starting one.
+If you're using the codespace, we also have an alias for this that you can use in the future `claude-yolo` if you are in a terminal other than the starting one.

 ⚠️ **Note:** Use with caution!
 Claude won't ask before making changes.